-Over the last few week, I have been exposed to various events and lessons that touched on entrepreneurship.
-We had the Legatum business awards winners feted in Nairobi, talks by some young US technology start up executives, and got to watch the movie ‘social network’, and final episodes of the Apprentice beamed live from the US.
+Over the last few weeks, I have been exposed to various events and lessons that touched on entrepreneurship.
+We had the Legatum business awards winners feted in Nairobi, talks by some young US technology start-up executives, and got to watch the movie ‘Social Network’, and final episodes of the Apprentice beamed live from the US.

-Talk 1: Russell Simmons co-founder of Yelp.com and Jawed Karim co-founder of Youtube were here for i/o Ventures which aims to incubate start up entrepreneurs and formalize angel investing – this is because giving back is a big deal in Silicon Valley.
+Talk 1: Russell Simmons, a co-founder of Yelp.com, and a Jawed Karim, co-founder of Youtube, were here for i/o Ventures which aims to incubate start-up entrepreneurs and formalize angel investing – this is because giving back is a big deal in Silicon Valley.

 - Get your product out immediately, don’t over tweak – perfect it as you go along.
-Also, instead of juggling many projects, focus and do one project really well – hit home run and people will line up for more
+Also, instead of juggling many projects, focus and do one project really well – hit a home-run and people will line up for more.

-- If you have idea, someone else has same idea – and having idea does not give you advantage, it’s about being better to execute better than anyone else,
+- If you have an idea, someone else has the same idea – and having an idea does not give you an advantage, it’s about being better to execute better than anyone else.

-Talk 2: Paul English co-founder of Kayak.com who’s working on Join Africa a last mile (wifi) connectivity project with University of Nairobi, University of Kigali and MIT also gave a talk on entrepreneurship.
+Talk 2: Paul English co-founder of Kayak.com who’s working on Join Africa, a last-mile (wifi) connectivity project with University of Nairobi, University of Kigali and MIT also gave a talk on entrepreneurship.
+Excerpts:

 - Don’t make customers happy – blow them away – kayak.com is the best for getting cheap flights (actually make more money from hotels than airlines)

 - He has no customer service, everyone in the company does that

 - Be the best; He said even if an employee took their code to a rival, he believes he’d’ still build a better travel site.